Catheter-associated Urinary Tract Infection

 Not everyone with CAUTI has symptoms.
-In those that have them, symptoms may include:
+In those that have them, symptoms may be:

 To confirm a UTI the doctor may order:

-Antibiotics will fight the infection.
+Antibiotics will treat the infection.
 They may be given through an IV or taken by mouth.
 The medicine can be changed based what germ is causing problems.

 Centers for Disease Control and Prevention